jellydn/learn-nextjs14-dashboard/Learn.md

 ## Chapter 14 - Validation & Accessibility

-- How to use experimental hook: [use-form-state](https://react.dev/reference/react-dom/hooks/useFormState#useformstate) for validation.
+- How to use experimental hook: [useFormState](https://react.dev/reference/react-dom/hooks/useFormState#useformstate) for validation.
 - Nice to introduce accessibility concept with `aria-describedby`.

+## Chapter 15 - Authentication

+- How to use next-auth for authentication.
+- This also bring new hook for form: [useFormStatus](https://react.dev/reference/react-dom/hooks/useFormStatus)